JSON Parser configuration

 The abstract name

-in the outer level object.
-In the following example, it evaluates to"Joe"
+.) serves as a separator between element names.
+For example,$.firstNamepoints to the value associated with"firstName"in the outer level object.
+In the following example, it evaluates to"Joe".{

 "id": "1e36aef0-4e71-11e6-898d-f1931def5a85",